 Diagnosis starts with a health history and physical exam.
 An internist or primary

 care healthcare provider will often makes the diagnosis.
 You may be sent to a cardiologist

-for further evaluation and treatment.
+for more assessment and treatment.

 An electrocardiogram (ECG) is very important for a diagnosis.
 Healthcare providers